natecostello/van_two_point_oh/van/electrical/circuits/circuits.md

 **Oven:** The oven max load is not listed in the manual but is expected to be minimal (LEDs, sparkers, and relay modification) and bounded by any other 12V components.
 The feed and return will run from the 12V fuse block up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column and into the stove cabinet.
 Estimated round trip is XX ft.
 Required wire gauge is:

+Notes:
+from the 24V electrical panel forward through the driver wall void, up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column = 134*2 inches

+passenger C-pillar column, out and up to the switch on the forward side of the sink cabinet = 67"

+24V electrical panel, forward through the driver wall void, and into the top of the fridge cabinet = 80"